hypo69/hypo/pytest/gemini/src/ai/readme.ru.md

 import pytest

 # No actual code was provided, so no tests can be written.
-# This example demonstrates the structure and approach for testing.
+# This example demonStartes the structure and approach for testing.
 # Replace with your actual functions and classes.

 # Example Function (replace with your actual functions)